bj-rn/VL.Addons/README.md

     nuget install VL.Addons.Stride

-Beware that some help patches from one package might be dependend on another package.
+Beware that some help patches from one package might be dependent on another package.
 If you encounter red nodes just install the missing package.

 There is also a *VL.Addons* meta package, installing it will install all available packages in one go.
 Use the following cmd: